MainDevWork/Sunsetting_Procedure_Console/README.md

 # Sunsetting Procedure Console

-**A tracking system that records a named owner, a decision, a reason and a date for each of the 12,710 web addresses on a corporate website, so that pages can be retired before the site moves to new software.**
+**I built the system that put a named, accountable owner on 12,710 web addresses, so a corporate website could finally decide which pages to delete.**

 A large organisation's website grows one page at a time over many years, and pages are added far faster than anyone removes them.
 That is harmless until the site has to move to a new content management system, which is the software the organisation uses to publish and edit its web pages.
 A move copies content across page by page, so somebody has to decide, for every single page, whether it goes or stays.